 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings. - 3.
 The percentage of people testing positive by region was calculated using a similar modelling approach to the national daily estimates in Section 2: Percentage of people who had COVID-19 in England, Wales, Northern Ireland and Scotland. - 4.
 The analysis is conducted over a six-week period, which means specific positive cases move into and then out of the sample.
 This causes variability between estimates over time, which is expected given the lower number of positive tests within each region, compared with England as a whole. - 5.
 The credible intervals widen slightly at the end as there is a delay between the swab being taken and reporting of results.

-Sub-regional analysis for the UK

-When the percentage of people testing positive is low, sub-regional estimates are subject to increased uncertainty as captured in the credible intervals.
+Download this chart .XLSX Sub-regional analysis for the UK When the percentage of people testing positive is low, sub-regional estimates are subject to increased uncertainty as captured in the credible intervals.
 Sub-regional estimates are based on a different model to our headline estimates and should not be compared.
 In the data used to produce these estimates, the number of people sampled in each sub-regional area who tested positive was lower relative to their respective overall national samples.
 This means there is a higher degree of uncertainty in the sub-regional estimates and caution should be taken when interpreting or ranking them.
 The percentage testing positive varies across sub-regions of the UK.
-In Figure 3, we have presented modelled estimates from 31 July to 6 August 2021 for sub-regions in England and from 1 to 7 August 2021 for sub-regions in Northern Ireland and Scotland.
-Wales is not included as it has the lowest number of infections compared with other UK countries, which results in greater uncertainty in the sub-regional estimates.

-Figure 3: The percentage testing positive varies across sub-regions of England, Northern Ireland and Scotland in the week up to 7 August 2021

-Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, by sub-regional geography, England, Northern Ireland and Scotland, from 31 July to 7 August 2021
+In Figure 3, we have presented modelled estimates from 25 to 31 July 2021 for sub-regions in England, Northern Ireland and Scotland.
+Wales is currently not included as it has the lowest number of infections compared with other UK countries, which results in greater uncertainty in the sub-regional estimates.
+Figure 3: The percentage testing positive varies across sub-regions of England, Northern Ireland and Scotland in the week ending 31 July 2021 Estimated percentage of the population testing positive for the coronavirus (COVID-19) on nose and throat swabs, by subregional geography, England, Northern Ireland and Scotland, from 25 to 31 July 2021 Notes:

 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings. - 3.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
 The credible intervals can be found in the accompanying datasets. - 4.
 Sub-regional estimates are based on a different model to our headline estimates.
-Our sub-regional estimates are calculated as an average over a seven-day period and should not be compared with our headline positivity estimates which are for a single reference date.
+Our sub-regional estimates are calculated as an average over a seven-day period and should not be compared to our headline positivity estimates which are for a single reference date.
 Therefore, the subregional figures may differ from the headline estimates because they are averaged over a longer time period.
-If a trend is changing, the figures shown in Figure 3 may not reflect the change we are seeing in our headline estimates. - 5.
-Please note the sub-regional estimates for England are from 31 July to 6 August 2021, whereas the sub-regional estimates for Northern Ireland and Scotland are from 1 to 7 August 2021.

-4. Age analysis of the number of people who had COVID-19

-Age analysis by category for England

-Our age categories separate children and young people by school age:
+If a trend is changing, the figures shown in Figure 3 may not reflect the change we are seeing in our headline estimates.
+Download this chart .XLSX 4.
+Age analysis of the number of people who had COVID-19 Age analysis by category for England Our age categories separate children and young people by school age: